kframework/matching-logic-prover/prover/strategies/knaster-tarski.md

 ### Knaster Tarski (Least Fixed Point)

-This high-level implementation of the Knaster Tarski rule attempts the applying the rule to each recursive predicate in turn.
-It also includes a heuristic for guessing an instantiation of the inductive hypothesis.
+this high-level implementation of the knaster tarski rule attempts the applying the rule to each recursive predicate in turn. it also includes a heuristic for guessing an instantiation of the inductive hypothesis.

 ```k